zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 :::>- $ git push heroku main || git push heroku master
 ```

 Check `ps`.
-You'll see that the web process uses your new command specifying Puma as the web server.
+The `web` process is now using the new command specifying Puma as the web server:

 ```term
 :::>> $ heroku ps
 ```

-The logs also reflect that we are now using Puma.
+The logs also reflect that Puma is in use.

 ```term
 $ heroku logs